KevinGao97/Reddit-ReadabilityIndex-Python-/README.md

 # Reddit-ReadabilityIndex-Python-

-This python program computes the Coleman-Liau Index for all the top comments of a reddit thread.
-The program prompts the user from the following 3 options:\
-A. Checking the Coleman-Liau Index of all top comments from a given reddit link.\
+This python program computes the Coleman-Liau Index for all the top comments of a reddit thread and generates a report.txt indicating the average Coleman-Liau Index of all top comments, along with, the Coleman-Liau Index of the submission title.
+The program is able to run on either a single reddit link, multiple reddit links stored in a text file, or finding the top 10 posts of a given subreddit.
+The program is able to access reddit through the use of PRAW(Python Reddit API Wrapper).
-B. Checking the Coleman-Liau Index of all top comments through a text file containing reddit links, separated by newline.
-This file is named 'threads.txt'. \
-C. Finding the Coleman-Liau Index of all top comments from the top 10 submissions of an existing subreddit. \
-The program uses the reddit api through PRAW(Python Reddit API Wrapper).

 To learn more about the Coleman-Liau Index: https://en.wikipedia.org/wiki/Coleman%E2%80%93Liau_index